 Lowbush Cranberry is a short, deciduous shrub native to North America.
 Its white flowers bear sour but edible fruit that ripens to a brilliant red in fall.
 Lowbush Cranberry's small size makes it suitable for urban use; buyers will also find it useful if trying to... more

-Manchurian Walnut is a large, broad and often multi-stemmed tree.
+Manchurian Walnut is a large, broad and often multi-stemmed tree with ornamental qualities.
 This tree produces large, thick-shelled nuts that ripen in the fall.
-These walnuts are reportedly difficult to crack open.
-They are useful for attracting wildlife, especially squirrels... more
+These edible walnuts are reportedly difficult to crack open.
+They are useful for attracting wildlife... more

 Manitoba Maple is a fast growing tree with great fall color.
 These trees are typically grown as feature or shade trees on larger properties and acreages.
 Manitoba maples are cold hardy and tolerant of a wide range of soil moisture conditions... more

-Martin Saskatoon is a hardy prairie plant.
+Martin Saskatoon is a prairie hardy shrub.
 The berries have a large size and a delicious taste.
 This species has consistent yield, making it great for both orchards and small gardens.
 The berries ripen uniformly, making them convenient for machine harvesting... more